thosgood/this-weeks-finds/markdown/week10.md

 quantum gravity so far.
 Those interested in the popularization of modern physics might want to compare

-Gravity quantized?
-A radical theory of gravity weaves space from tiny loops, by John Horgan, Scientific American, September 1992.
+> "Gravity quantized?
+A radical theory of gravity weaves space from tiny loops", by John Horgan, _Scientific American_, September 1992.

 Given the incredible hype concerning superstring theory, which seems to have faded out by now, I sort of dread the same thing happening to the